amethystaurora-robo/Thesis_publication/README.md

 #### Step 3: Annotation

 I then used WebGestalt’s Gene Set Enrichment Analysis (GSEA) to annotate these DEGs with pathway information.
+I used Web Gestalt version 2024.
 For this step, I used KEGG ontology and human orthologs for *Daphnia magna*.
 These were obtained following the method below.

 <p align="left" style="font-size: 16px;">
   1. List of gene names